isabella232/BlazorReportDefinition/README.md

-# Blazor Report Component with Layout in Razor Markup
+# Blazor Reporting Component with Layout in Razor Markup

-## Idea
+## Introduction
-As you may already know, a new idea comes when you look at things from a different point of view.
-As Blazor developers, we looked at our report layout definition files and noticed that Reporting for Blazor lacks a designer component that would fit seamlessly into the Blazor ecosystem.
-Our existing visual report designer is quite complex and somewhat unpractical to web development.
-Web development includes layout (html + css) and logic, and visual designs are not popular in this world.
+As you may already know, a new idea arises when you look at things from a different point of view.
+As Blazor developers, we reviewed our report layout definition files and noticed that Reporting for Blazor lacks a designer component that would fit seamlessly into the Blazor ecosystem.
+Our existing visual Report Designer is quite complex, while web development in its core includes layout (html + css) and logic, and visual designs are not popular in this world.

-With the release of Blazor we get an integration of client and server technologies, allowing us to take advantage of the "layout + logic" concept.
-With this in mind, we came up with the idea that a non-visual designer would be a great replacement for a visual Blazor component.

-Furthermore the ability to create a report in markup allows us to create a report on all platforms, be it MAC or Linux, since development environments often support code completion.
+This leads to the following qustion: How do we apply Web development techniques to report layout creation?

-The idea is simple at its core.
-Let's think of the report as a Blazor component with the layout defined in Razor markup language.
+You can think of a Blazor report as a Blazor component with the layout defined in Razor markup.
 When the page is prerendered on the server, the Blazor Report component (XReport) is transformed into an XtraReport instance in the Blazor render tree.
-We suggest three processing modes for the component - it can return a report instance to the page, preview a report in the Report Viewer, or display a "designer preview" for the report - a preview that does not build a document but visualizes the layout defined in markup.
-Hot reload functionality can make designing a report in markup even more appealing than working in the visual report designer.
+The component previews a report in the Report Viewer.
+Developers may prefer using hot reload functionality to design a report in markup instead of the visual Report Designer.

+Furthermore the ability to create a report in markup allows us to create a report on all platforms, be it MAC or Linux.

 ## Implementation